-Math Zoom- All students in 6th-12th grades are eligible to enroll in any of Areteem's Math Zoom Summer Camps either as Residential or Day Campers with a focus on problem solving in mathematics.
+Math Zoom- Students in 6th-12th grades are eligible to apply for any of Areteem's Math Zoom Summer Camps either as Residential or Day Campers with a focus on problem-solving in mathematics.

-STEM-Antics- All students in 4th- 6th grades are eligible to enroll in any of Areteem's STEM-Antics Summer Day Camps with Morning Sessions covering problem solving in mathematics and Afternoon Sessions covering hands-on activities in STEM ranging from computer programming and design in video games, robotics, etc.
+STEM-Antics- All students in 4th- 6th grades are eligible to enroll in any of Areteem's STEM-Antics Summer Day Camps offer locally covering hands-on activities in STEM ranging from computer programming and design in video games, robotics, etc.

 - Although our students have very outstanding performance in math competitions, Areteem’s goal is far beyond a good score in those tests.

 - Consisting of highly acclaimed mathematicians, professors, and math Olympiad winners and coaches, Areteem faculty truly believe in using a systematic approach to train students’ logical thinking, analytical and problem-solving skills; this training will take students much farther than an outstanding performance in math competitions and will help them to improve their way of applying their math skills in any setting.